YisusChrist/ososedki_dl/README.md

 ![preview](https://opengraph.githubassets.com/963eaba4b5ff0640d87891ec7989d89d70dba767722bdf84d19aa46bda3a933b/Jules-WinnfieldX/CyberDropDownloader)

 This program is heavily inspired by [Jules-WinnfieldX](https://github.com/Jules-WinnfieldX)'s [CyberDropDownloader](https://github.com/Jules-WinnfieldX/CyberDropDownloader).
-Sadly, the project is no longer maintained, hence the creation of this project to try bring support for more websites and improve the codebase.
+Sadly, the project is no longer maintained; hence, the creation of this project to try to bring support for more websites and improve the codebase.